 - 7. Select the IP address setting: - Get dynamically from existing router.
-The other router on the network assigns an IP address to the Orbi router while the Orbi router is in AP mode. - Enable fixed IP settings on this device (not recommended).
-Use this setting if you want to manually assign a specific IP address to the Orbi router while it is in AP mode.
+The other router on the network assigns an IP address to this router while this router is in AP mode. - Enable fixed IP settings on this device (not recommended).
+Use this setting if you want to manually assign a specific IP address to this router while it is in AP mode.
 Using this option effectively requires advanced network experience.

-Note: To avoid interference with other routers or gateways in your network, we recommend that you use different WiFi settings on each router and gateway.
-If the other router or gateway is also a WiFi access point, you could turn off the WiFi radio on the other router or gateway and use the Orbi router only for WiFi client access.
+Note: To avoid interference with other routers or gateways in your network, we recommend that you use different WiFi settings on each router.
+You can also turn off the WiFi radio on the other router or gateway and use the Orbi only for WiFi client access.

-The IP address of the Orbi router changes, and you are disconnected.
+The IP address of the router changes, and you are disconnected.